AREA | PHYSICAL CHARACTER | MAIN FEATURES |

 Special Nature Reserve |

-Farasan gazelle.
+Lying approximately 40kms out from Jizan.
+Group of islands. | Farasan gazelle.
 Seabird breeding colonies.
 Turtles.
 Fish and shrimp breeding.
 Mangrove areas. |